MateuszNaumiuk/MateuszNaumiuk/README.md

 I'm student with passion to programming.
 My dream is to become professional proggramer.

-- :books: Currently I'm in second year of technical high school on IT department in Poland, Siedlce.
+- :books: Currently I'm in third year of technical high school on IT department in Poland, Siedlce.
 - :clipboard: Some of my project, are here on my github.
 - :mag: The fastest way to contact me is through facebook.